 It's been a long path getting to the point where this is possible, due to technology limitations - at first we created an app that was pure Android and iOS Native, which was expensive because 2 code bases were needed.
 Then we switched to creating the apps in opensource Fusetools, with the purpose of adding mini applications, but each time we created new apps, we have to rebuild the entire app and push updates.
 Then we discovered Google Flutter with the ability to dynamically load code and we have spent the last few months recreating the Tagcash Wallet app in Flutter.
 This is due for release late January, and offers the ability for customers to create mini apps in a few different ways - I created a video to show this but essentially, mini apps can be created immediately using web URLs or existing sites, or with HTML/CSS code uploaded to a TAG hosted gitlab server, or with Flutter code integrated with or without our API, and finally from templates we have already created (or that other developers can create).
 Tagcash also offers a quick path to creating white label applications, using their own or other mini apps, with all the features that Tagcash offers as well.
 We will be running remote hackathons to promote development of mini apps, and for me this is good to see what innovative new projects can be created on Tagcash ..:)

 Tagbond was created as an offshoot to Tagcash to promote a particular agenda around Stablecoins and Tokenized assets - I have been interested in Permissioned blockchains for a long time and initially did a lot of work in Multichain, but the requirements of Central Bank for issuance and usage of Fiat, made Ethereum a better candidate.
 We created a smart contract for minting and issuance to customers by trusted partners (EMIs or banks or companies doing government regulated KYC), and transfers.
 I became interested in NFTs a few years ago with the advent of cryptokitties, but the ERC721 spec was a little restrictive for what I wanted to do and it wasn't till the creation of ERC1155 standard by Enjin that I found what I was looking for.
 Now we could create extendable NFTs, with use for business and games.
-However, since all of this is Ethereum based and the mainnet is so expensive, we are also working on our own transaction free option of Ethereum, running on Quorum from Consensys with a bridge between the 2 chains.
+However, since all of this is Ethereum based and the mainnet is so expensive, we have created our own Layer 2 Tagbond chain using Hyperledger Besu from Consensys with a bridge between the 2 chains.